PIAO-A-PIAO/Postcards-Frontend/README.md

 * Future production build deployment can be accomplished using [`EAS Build`](https://docs.expo.dev/build/introduction/) feature in EXPO.
 The documentation contains relevant information to deploy the App to App Store and Google Play Store.
-* For testing purposes, there currently exists two accounts `admin@gmail.com` with password `amdin` and `test@gmail.com` with password `test` within the `KnowQuestClusterMobile` database that were used regularly under the development environment.
+* For testing purposes, there currently exists two accounts `admin@gmail.com` with password `amdin` and `test@gmail.com` with password `test` within the `PostcardsClusterMobile` database that were used regularly under the development environment.

-## TODO's

-This mainly consists of some logic implementations that our team didn't complete due the limited time and/or features that are not yet implemented on KnowQuest's backend (I am sure they will be soon!)

-* SignUp(with/without Google Account) and ForgetPassword logic implementation
-* Home Page: review freqeuncy bar plot, daily emoji
-* Half Star reviews (prototype could be found in the `RatingBarRework.js`)
-* Reward page logic implementation
-* QR Code Scan